-The following table (Table S-1) provides a comparative summary of the potential impacts associated with the Preferred Alternative along with the No-Build and other Candidate Build alternatives considered in the Revised Draft EA.
+The following table (Table S-1) provides a comparative summary of the potential impacts associated with the Preferred Alternative along with the No Action (or No-Build) and other Build Alternatives considered in the Final EA.
+While the project would result in some minor impacts to the natural, cultural, socioeconomic, and transportation environments, subsequent to the implementation to the required mitigation as appropriate, none of these impacts rise to a level of significance as defined by CEQ.